Parth-RK/Portals2D/README.md

 - **G**: Toggle gravity on/off
 - **B**: Create a box at cursor position
 - **C**: Create a circle at cursor position
+- **P**: Create portals (press twice to create a pair)
-- **Left Click**: Place blue portal
+- **Left Click**: Grab and drag objects
+- **Release Left Click**: Throw the object
-- **Right Click**: Place orange portal
+- **Right Click**: Open object properties menu (resize, rotate)

 ### Gameplay
-1. Create objects using the B and C keys
+1. Create objects using the B and C keys.
-2. Place portals on surfaces using left and right mouse buttons
+2. Place portals on surfaces using the P key (press twice for a pair).
-3. Objects will teleport between linked portals, conserving momentum
+3. Objects will teleport between linked portals, conserving momentum.
-4. Experiment with different portal placements and gravity settings
+4. Drag objects with the left mouse button and throw them by releasing.
+5. Right-click on objects to resize or rotate them.

 ## Project Structure
 ```